 CCP capital requirements for qualifying CCPs (QCCPs) come in two forms:

-Central clearing of OTC derivatives is aimed squarely at reducing counterparty risk by the risk management practices of the CCP, in particular with respect to collateral they require.
-This implies that CVA and associated capital charges would no longer be a problem when clearing a CCP.
+Central clearing of OTC derivatives is aimed squarely at reducing counterparty risk by the risk management practices of the CCP, in particular with respect to their collateral requirement.
+This implies that credit value adjustment (CVA) and associated capital charges would no longer be an issue when clearing via a CCP.
 However, two issues arise from the above view:

 The correct answer is D.